Mount Abraham (Vermont): History

 Chartered in 1780, the town of Lincoln is named after American Revolutionary War hero Benjamin Lincoln, not Abraham Lincoln as might be expected.
 Nearby Lincoln Peak is also named after Benjamin Lincoln.
 In Addison County, all place names containing the word “Lincoln” pre-date the birth of Abraham Lincoln.

 At various times, Mount Abraham has been known as Lincoln Mountain or Potato Hill.
 The latter name, which dates back to at least 1875, may have coexisted with the current name for decades.
-In 1897, a Coast and Geodetic Survey team wrote "Potato Hill is sometimes called Mount Abraham Lincoln but it is better known by the former name."
-The latter name, which clashes with local usage of the surname "Lincoln," was eventually abbreviated to "Mount Abraham," a name that dates back to at least 1921 when the USGS began using that name on various maps.
+In 1897, a United States Coast and Geodetic Survey team wrote "Potato Hill is sometimes called Mount Abraham Lincoln but it is better known by the former name."
+The latter name, which clashes with local usage of the surname "Lincoln," was eventually abbreviated to "Mount Abraham," a name that dates back to at least 1921 when the United States Geological Survey began using that name on various maps.
 Those maps show Lincoln Mountain to be the range of peaks from Mount Abraham to Mount Ellen.

 On June 28, 1973, a pilot flying from Twin Mountain, New Hampshire to Newburgh, New York was maneuvering to avoid clouds when he hit trees on the north ridge of Mount Abraham.
 He and two passengers survived the plane crash.
 However, parts of the plane (a Cessna 182N, registration number N92431) are still on the mountain today.

+Climate

 Drainage basin

 Mount Abraham stands within the watershed of Lake Champlain, which drains into the Richelieu River in Québec, the Saint Lawrence River, and then eventually into the Gulf of Saint Lawrence.
 The southeast slopes of Mount Abraham drain into Lincoln Brook, then into the Mad River, the Winooski River, and into Lake Champlain.
 The east slopes drain into Bradley Brook, a tributary of the Mad River.
 The southwest face of Mount Abraham drains into the headwaters of the New Haven River, Otter Creek, and into Lake Champlain.
 The northwest face of Mount Abraham drains into Beaver Meadow Brook, a tributary of the New Haven River.